 Located at 1510-1540 Parkmoor Avenue, this project is a partnership with Allied Housing to develop affordable rental apartments, including units for transitioned age foster youth, and The Hub, a youth-led community center dedicated to supporting current and former foster youth.
-Allied Housing has secured all necessary entitlements and financing.
-Construction is scheduled to being November 2023.
 The Planning application under review proposes 81 housing units.
 The developer is in the process of obtaining land use entitlements from City of San José.
 Please visit the Abode Services project website and The Hub Youth Center website for more information.

-Distel Circle - Los Altos Located at 330 Distel Circle. this project is a partnership between OSH, the City of Los development includes 90 housing units.
-Land use entitlements were approved by Los Altos in September 2022.
-The developer is in the process of submitting tax credit application for funding.
+Distel Circle - Los Altos

+Located at 330 Distel Circle. this project is a partnership between OSH, the City of Los Altos, and EAH Housing to develop affordable rental apartments.
+The development includes 90 housing units.
+Land use entitlements were approved by Los Altos in credit application for funding.
 Please visit the EAH Housing project website for more information.